suryanshkumar/Structure-from-Motion/README.md

 Author: Suryansh Kumar

 This code implements basic SfM pipeline.
-I hope this code will be useful to students and reseachers who wants to understand or revise basic SfM.
+I hope this code will be useful to the students and reseachers who wants to understand or revise basic SfM.
 I have tried not to use template programming as few people find it difficult to undertand.

-To quickly check the code, few sample images and its intrinsic matrix is provided with this code.
+To quickly check the code, few sample images and its intrinsic matrix has been provided with this code.
 This code has implemented the theory described in "Multiple View Geometry" text book by Richard Hartley and Andrew Zisserman.
 I have also taken help from "A structure and Motion Toolkit in Matlab" developed by P.H.S Torr while implementing this code.